benmvp/slides/2020/flashback/webdev.md

 NOTES:
 - You would think you could just throw `border-radius` on it and be done with it
-- But `border-radius` wasn't introduced until 2005
+- But `border-radius` wasn't introduced into CSS until 2005
   * And wasn't widely supported 'til years later
 - So what did we do?